Kenmac589/Alfred-iTerm-Neovim/README.md

 <h1 align="center"><b>Neovim and iTerm2 alfred workflow</b></h1>

 <p>
-    This alfred workflow will open folders in iTerm2 and in the file manager of Neovim, as well as individual files with the assistance of an automator app that launches Neovim in iTerm2.
+    This alfred workflow will open folders in iTerm2 and in the file manager of Neovim, as well as individual files with the assistance of an Automator app that launches Neovim in iTerm2.
 </p>

 ## Shortcuts